Would love your thoughts, please comment at the end of the post!

 I am actually making my one year old’s lunch and thought this would a perfect time to show you what is, are some appropriate sizes to have and what you should be aiming for at certain stages.

-Raw Fruits and Vegetables in Post-Op Bariatric Diet
+Raw Fruits and Vegetables to Prevent Intolerance

-- After surgery, when you are about 8 weeks along is where we can start to incorporate more raw vegetables and some fruits.
+- After bariatric surgery, when you are about 8 weeks along is where we can start to incorporate more raw vegetables and some fruits.

 - So, literally I have a Clementine here, as you can see it is about the size of my palm.
 I peeled it and then cut each of these in to at least four small pieces.